cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

 Two ways of constructing cycling systems are described and contrasted in :ref:`Workflows For Cycling Systems`.
-For most purposes use of a proper :term:`cycling` workflow is recommended, wherein Cylc incrementally generates the date-time sequence and extends the workflow, potentially indefinitely, at run time.
+For most purposes use of a proper :term:`cycling` workflow is recommended, wherein Cylc incrementally generates the datetime sequence and extends the workflow, potentially indefinitely, at run time.
 For smaller systems of finite duration, however, parameter expansion can be used to generate a sequence of pre-defined tasks as a proxy for cycling.